Cq8jx/VJU-Project/University Regulations/English/BGDDT-TT-18-2021 Regulations on Admission and Training for Doctoral Degrees.md

     meet the second foreign language requirements decided by the training institution, except in the case of being a native speaker of the language used in the doctoral training program.
-4. The training institution\'s regulations specify in detail the requirements for appropriate professional qualifications, foreign language proficiency, work experience and other requirements for candidates depending on the characteristics of each field, training
+4. The training institution's regulations specify in detail the requirements for appropriate professional qualifications, foreign language proficiency, work experience and other requirements for candidates depending on the characteristics of each field, training